estherkyx/tp/docs/UserGuide.md

 Format: `getParent n/*STUDENT_NAME`
 * The student name must match an existing student in TutorFlow.
 * The student identified must have the `student` category.
+* Only one student name can be provided.

 Examples:
 * `getParent n/John Doe` shows the parent of student John Doe.